AdrianoDiDio/Medal-Of-Honor-PSX-File-Viewer/README.md

 #### Face Index Array

-Face Index Array is a list of shorts that map to the face array that is found in the header.
+Face Index Array is a list of shorts that maps from the KDTree index to the collision face array.

 #### Collision Vertices